iommirocks/iommi/docs/forms.rst

       <input type="submit" value="Save" />
     </form>

-or just instantiate a :code:`Form` with a :code:`Field` list and use it directly:
+or just instantiate a `Form` with a `Field` list and use it directly:

 .. code:: python